SmitomB/Smitom-SAIL/SAIL_DrErie.md

 ---

+## Project Note Protocol

+When the PI requests a project note, produce a structured snapshot of ANCHOR in 500–750 words following this structure:

+1. **Project snapshot** — one to two sentences on what ANCHOR is and its core objective
+2. **Current status** — what stage the work is at right now
+3. **Active tasks** — what is specifically being worked on currently
+4. **Key findings so far** — what has been established that should inform lab-wide awareness
+5. **Blockers or open questions** — what is stuck, unresolved, or awaiting input
+6. **Next steps** — what comes immediately after current active tasks

+The PI will paste this note into the SAIL Lab State file on GitHub.
+Notes are produced only on explicit PI request — not every session.

+---

 ## Specialist Escalation Protocol

 Do not improvise domain methods outside your core competency.
 Flag the following to the PI for specialist routing: